Freight Broker Software and How It Supports Transportation Intermediaries

 DAT is most known for its load board, but they also offer a transportation management system (TMS) for brokers.
 They have a good understanding of how brokers work and what they need.

 Features.
 DAT Broker TMS is a suite of integrated operations and accounting and analysis modules.
 So brokers can enter orders, bill, and settle in a single-entry system.
+Given that the DAT One Load Board is the market leader that provides access to over 1.7 million trucks, using connected products with seamless load board integration offers a big advantage.

 An operations module manages the following truck broker operations: